 From time to time people ask how come I left science and switched to something so completely different like Ayurveda.
 Let me tell you a story about science, constipation and growing up.

-When I young and naive, I wanted to help people by creating new drugs that would be safe, efficient and have fewer side effects.
+When I was young and naive, I wanted to help people by creating new drugs that would be safe, efficient and have fewer side effects.
 That’s why I studied chemistry and dedicated my MSc and PhD projects to molecular mechanisms of interactions between proteins and drugs.
 What I learnt after four years surprised me a lot: the reason my drug worked could only be explained by a combination of different factors and most of them could not be predicted beforehand.
 It showed me that there was often not much value in trying to predict whether a drug will work or not.
 In fact, many successful drugs were discovered by accident!
 This disappointed me quite a lot and from that time on, the more I studied the process of drug discovery, the less I was interested in it.
-(Don’t get me wrong here: I am not against scientific progress and the modern pharmaceutical approach.
+(Don’t get me wrong here: I am not against scientific progress.
 I am for clear and complete information about alternative and complementary solutions, about the role of nutrition, mental state, environment and other factors.
 I am for awareness and conscious choices when it comes to managing and preventing diseases.)

 In my impression, science attracts many introverted people who easily spend their days and nights working on projects that interest them.
 I was one of them.
 I remember working night shifts whenever the NMR spectrometer was available for measurements.
 The most creative ideas came to me around 3am and I would probably go on forever, but in my early thirties I started noticing the effects of abusing daily routines.